COVID-19 (Coronavirus) Updates

-The Fitness Center and walking track continue to be open with limited numbers, by appointment only, masks required.
+The Fitness Center and walking track continue to be open at 50% capacity, by appointment only, masks required.
 To make an appointment to work out, please call us at 850-5992.
 The Center is open the following days/times:

 Monday – Thursday 6:00 a.m. to 7:00 p.m.